Sorcerer (film): Plot

-Epilogue

 At the bar back in Porvenir, Jackie is given a Colombian passport and payment for the job by the oil company, as well as an offer of another job.
-Before he leaves, he asks a scrub woman for a dance.
-As the two dance, Carlo Ricci's henchmen, along with Jackie's old friend Vinnie, emerge from a taxi outside.
-They walk into the bar and a single gunshot is heard as the screen cuts to the end credits.
+Before he leaves, he asks a charwoman for a dance.
+As the two dance, Carlo Ricci's henchmen, along with Jackie's old friend Vinnie, emerge from a taxi and walk into the bar wielding guns, leaving Jackie's fate unknown.